SOLIID - Sustainable Organizational Learning, Innovation, Improvement and Development in Health and Social services

 Research group leader

-- Monica Andersson Bäck, (MAB) PhD Work science, Department of Social work, Gothenburg University, Gothenburg, Sweden and The Swedish Institute for Health Sciences, Lund University, Lund, Sweden
+- Monica Andersson Bäck, PhD Work science, Department of Social work, Gothenburg University, Gothenburg, Sweden

-- Kristina Edvardsson, (KE) PhD Public Health, Department of Clinical Sciences, Obstetrics and Gynecology, Umeå University, Umeå University, and Postdoctoral Research Fellow at La Trobe University, Judith Lumley Centre, Australia
+- Kristina Edvardsson, PhD Public Health, La Trobe University, Judith Lumley Centre, Australia

 - Eva Eurenius, PhD, Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University and R&D unit Västerbotten County Council

-- Rickard Garvare, (RG) Professor, Department of Business Administration, Technology and Social Sciences, Luleå University of Technology
+- Rickard Garvare, Professor, Department of Business Administration, Technology and Social Sciences, Luleå University of Technology

-- Emma Granström, (EG) Research assistant, Dep.
+- Emma Granström, PhD student, Dep.
 LIME, MMC, Karolinska Institutet

-- Helena Strehlenert, (HS) PhD student, MSc in Work and Organizational Psychology, Dep.
+- Helena Strehlenert, PhD, MSc in Work and Organizational Psychology, Dep.
 LIME, MMC, Karolinska Institutet (& Procome)

-- Linda Sundberg, (LS) PhD student, Licensed Psychologist, Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University.
+- Linda Sundberg, PhD, Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University.
 Affiliated to Dep.
 LIME, MMC, Karolinska Institutet

-- Anna Westerlund, (AW) PhD-student, MSc in Work and Organizational Psychology, Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University
+- Anna Westerlund, (AW) Research assistant, MSc in Work and Organizational Psychology, Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University

 Affiliated researchers in projects and programs